Chat Interface

 Markdown Render Input Messages:

-When disabled, only model replies are rendered, not sent messages.
+When turned off, only the model's reply messages are rendered, not the sent messages.

-After entering a message in the conversation interface input box, pressing the spacebar three times consecutively will translate the input content into English.
+After entering a message in the chat interface's input box, hitting the spacebar three times quickly will translate the input content into English.

 Target Language:

-Sets the target language for the input box translation button and the triple space translation feature.
+Sets the target language for the translate button in the input box and for the "Translate by Hitting Space 3 Times Quickly" feature.

 Assistant Settings

-In the assistant interface, select the assistant name you want to set → select the corresponding setting in the right-click menu.
+In the assistant interface, select the desired Assistant Name → select the corresponding settings from the right-click menu.

 Edit Assistant